arunaelentari/notes/README.md

 *Notes on learning the Go programming language*

 ## **Welcome!**
-The purpose of these notes is to share with others my learning process as a complete beginner with no background in programming.
-The notes have two tracks: one focusing on the Go language itself and another on the tools associated with Go.
+I thought it would be useful to take notes as I am learning Go.
+These notes are intended for complete beginners.
+The notes have two tracks, one focusing on the Go language itself and another on the tools associated with Go.
-I suggest you first start in [Go playground](https://play.golang.org/) to learn Go basics before moving to work in a terminal.
 We will start with a very simple program and gradually build upon it as we learn new concepts.
 The goal is to eventually have a complex program whose components you understand fully since you have built it from the ground up.
-To maximize learning, I advise you to try running programs on Go playground as you follow the notes.
+To maximize learning, I advise you to try running programs on [Go playground](https://play.golang.org/) as you follow the notes.

-You can also playr around in the [Tour of Go](https://tour.golang.org/welcome/1).
+You can also play around in the [Tour of Go](https://tour.golang.org/welcome/1).

 ## **Go from the start**
 Go is a language made up of many packages.
 There are about [40 packages total](https://golang.org/pkg/) in the standard library.
 You can either import a package from the standard library or from a third party.
 Whenever you import a package, all components of that package (functions, types, methods) are imported as well.
 Let's start with a simple program in [Go playground](https://play.golang.org/):